 Cancellation Fee: $10.
 Any refunds of layaway deposits will be given in the form of a gift card.

 Online Layaway?: No.

 Big Lots doesn’t have traditional layaway, but what they do have is “Price Hold,” which has similarities and is worth mentioning.

 Price Hold is only available for furniture at Big Lots.
 In order for an item to be eligible for Price Hold, the item must be out of stock in your local store.
 If your store manager chooses, they can place a Price Hold on the item while you wait for the item to come in (this can sometimes take weeks).
 You may keep making payments until the item arrives, but you must pay the balance in full and pick up your item.

 Down Payment: 10% (and some locations may charge a $5 fee)

 Restrictions: Price Hold is only done in Big Lots stores with Furniture and Home departments.

 There are also a growing number of online “Buy Now, Pay Later” options.

-There are a TON of “Buy Now, Pay Later” options out there — we dedicated an entire article to this — that allow you to get your item immediately and then make four payments every two weeks.
+There are TONS of “Buy Now, Pay Later” options out there — we dedicated an entire article to this — that allow you to get your item immediately and then make four payments every two weeks.

 That really helps for big-ticket purchases, unexpected expenses, and yes — the holidays.